 then cross-validate a model for each pair of values.
 Certain Statistics and Machine Learning Toolbox™ classification

-Bayesian optimization, grid search, or random search.
-However,
+grid search, or random search.
+However, the main function used to

-Typically, feature selection and hyperparameter tuning can yield multiple models.
-You can simply compare the k-fold misclassification rates, ROC curves, or confusion matrices among the models.
+Feature selection and hyperparameter tuning can yield multiple models.
+You can compare the k-fold misclassification rates, receiver operating characteristic (ROC) curves, or confusion matrices among the models.
 Or, conduct a statistical test to detect whether a classification model significantly outperforms another.

 To build and assess classification models interactively, use the Classification Learner app.